 Advantages of dendritic cell therapy for brain cancer include:

-- Integration with other therapies: In Germany, dendritic cell vaccination is often combined with glioblastoma treatment strategies such as surgery, proton therapy, or targeted therapy, making it part of a comprehensive treatment plan.
+- Integration with other modalities: In Germany, dendritic cell vaccination is used in several combinations with other treatments, including surgery, proton therapy, or targeted therapy

 Advantages of immunotherapy: